java-modularity-examples/jigsaw-examples/README.md

 4. 4-greetings-world-3: the correct version of greetings-world, from the examples,
 5. 5-greetings-world-4: deliberatedly provoked conflict between modules with the same name and how to circumvent the issue,
 6. 6-nested-modules: nested modules layot tryout, showing its shortcomings as a project layout,
-7. 7-alternative-to-nested-modules: an alternative for a nested modules project layout, which is easier to compile.
+7. 7-alternative-to-nested-modules: an alternative for a nested modules project layout, which is easier to compile,
+8. 8-packaging: example on how to package a modularized application.

 ## Best practices

 Suppose we have two modules with names 'my.first.module' and 'my.second.module'.
 The folder structure for a modular project should be something like:

-src/main/java
+src/main/java:
     - my.first.module
         - module-info.java
         - my/first/module/(all the packages and classes go here)